Hometown: Hartford, Wisconsin

 Since 2010, Dresang has also been the driver of the team's 1977 All American Racers Eagle DGF #005 , and has captured many wins against newer machines.
 Suffice to say, racing and showing vintage cars has been a perfect fit.

-In his spare time, Dresang enjoys adventuring with his wife, music, collecting rare bits of racing history, photography and playing with his three rescued dogs.
+In his spare time, Dresang enjoys adventuring with his wife and son, spinning vinyl records, collecting rare bits of racing history, photography and playing with his three rescued dogs.